-Late submissions to the festival are open until 30 September: submit your film here.
+Film submissions are now closed.
 Filmmakers will be notified by 15 January 2019 and the full programme will be published in February 2019.

 RAI-FF has served as a leading forum for exploring the multiple relationships between documentary filmmaking, anthropology, visual culture, and the advocacy of cultural diversity and intercultural dialogue through film.